 Swapp Agency can provide complete EOR services if you are wanting to initiate a project in Iceland and wider Nordic countries, hire some local experts or even bring in some foreign expertise.
 We know how to get it all done so that you can focus on your profit margins.

 If you want to know more about how to engage our services, simply drop us a line.

 Even when COVID is long gone, remote work will still be here.
 The future is going to be even more inclusive and allow for more work-life balance than it did before.

-Whether you switch over completely to a remote working model or simply opt for some hybrid working, it would be a real shame to not find a way to reap some of the benefits that remote working has to offer to businesses.
+Whether you switch over completely to working remotely or simply opt for some hybrid working, it would be a real shame to not find a way to reap some of the benefits that remote working has to offer to businesses.